MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 Teams Toolkit provides all components for building an app.
 After creating the project, you can view the project folders and files under **Explorer**.

+<details>
-Directory structure for basic Teams app:
+<summary><b>Directory structure for basic Teams app</b></summary>

 You have three different types of basic Teams app and directory structure looks similar for all types of apps.
-The following example shows you one basic Teams app directory structure:
+The following example shows a basic Teams tab app directory structure:

-<details>
-<summary><b>Tab app</b></summary>

 | Folder name | Contents |
 | --- | --- |